JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/search-anyhow/index.md

 leadin: |
     🔍 **Are you looking for something?** 🤷🏻‍♂️

     Most of the UI elements are searchable by just starting to type the search term.
-This includes the solution explorer, recent files popup, find usages window and many more.
-Using the arrow keys we can navigate through the filtered result set.
+This includes the solution explorer, recent files popup, find usages window and many more.<!--more--> Using the arrow keys we can navigate through the filtered result set.

     Try it next time!️️️ 🕵🏻‍♀️